Animal print: Other uses

 Besides a distinctive natural animal pattern on clothing, "animal prints" may also refer to art prints of animals, printed on canvas or paper.
 The art prints may replicate the same skin or fur pattern found on the animal, but a flat photographic representation printed on artistic media, such as for as wall decorations.
 The prints are not limited to just the animal's skin or fur pattern, but may be any part of the animal and still be called an animal print.

 Animal print applications extend beyond clothing and art prints and are commonly used for other decorations, including rugs, wallpaper, or painted surfaces.
 In addition, animal prints may be used in designs for race cars, airplanes, signage, building exteriors, or safety gear such as helmets the NFL team, Cincinnati Bengals, uses.

-Environmental Concerns

-Many environmentalists do not agree with the use of animal print jackets as they promote the killing and bad usage of animals.